Section 5 of the IPC Membership Contract

-If a participant resigns from the community and there is no other participant who wants to take on the stewardship available, the community will find a replacement for them in time, and will reimburse the fee when the community is able to do so, usually once a replacement has paid their Steward Land Fee.
+If a participant resigns from the community and there is no other participant who wants to take on the stewardship available, the community will find a replacement for them in time, and will reimburse certain monies (See buildings), calculated from the date of departure, when the community is able to do so, usually once a replacement member has paid their Steward Land Fee and the buildings costs to the old steward.

 If members are leaving the community temporarily, that is, with the intention of returning to live in the community later, there are a few different possibilities of what will be done with the Stewarded Land while away and these are determined by the amount of time and frequency that participants are planning to be gone.

 - For departures over 30 days the community must be informed by the participant at a monthly meeting and/or posted on the bulletin board.

 - For departures of under 90 days a stewarded land can be left abandoned.

 - For departures of over 90 days, the community may ask to use the stewarded land or house to rent out or use for other projects until a week before the participants scheduled return.
 If this happens, please be ready to remove all important personal items to place in storage.
 This space could be a locked room in the same house, or in a locked shed or any where else you may wish to store things securely as visitors may be using your personal spaces while you are gone.